 Change / 1

 CHANGE was a magazine designed to take on the overflow of reviews and information that couldn’t be handled in issues of Work that now became almost too thick to be stapled.
 The emphasis in CHANGE was The New Thing, The New Music, The New Wave, etc., a world that was undergoing a spiritual revolution, a new consciousness reflected in art and music.
 The cover of CHANGE featured a photo by Leni Sinclair of Archie Shepp, printed on bright orange boards.
 CHANGE was a forum for FIRE MUSIC of all kinds; the most advanced Jazz magazine of New Music in the country, perhaps in the world.
 CHANGE was international.
-It reviewed important live performances: Tom Fiofori on Ornette Coleman and George Tysh on Steve Lacy in Paris.
-Recordings, interviews and reviews with; Albert Ayler, Mingus, Wayne Shorter, Eric Dolphy, Sun Ra, Ali Akbar Khan in Detroit by James Semark.
+It reviewed important live performances: Tam Fiofori on Ornette Coleman, George Tysh on Steve Lacy in Paris and many others.
+Recordings, interviews and reviews included; Albert Ayler, Charles Mingus, Wayne Shorter, Eric Dolphy, Sun Ra, and Ali Akbar Khan in Detroit reviewed by James Semark.
 Important avant-garde scores by Artist/composers were inserted.
 In 1965, Magazines like CHANGE were a rarity: CHANGE was the avant-garde.

 Excerpts from editorials by John Sinclair and Charles’s Moore follow the cover of Change /1 reproduced below.